jeffpk62/tone-analyzer/using-tone-chat.md

 ### Example response
 {: #exampleResponse}

 The following output is returned for the [Example request](#exampleRequest).
 (The same output is returned for the example in the [Getting started tutorial](/docs/services/tone-analyzer/getting-started.html#customerEngagement).)
-All reported tones have a score of at least 0.5; those with a score of at least 0.75 are very likely to be perceived by participants in the conversation.
+All reported tones have a score of at least 0.5.
+Tones with a score of at least 0.75 are likely to be perceived by participants in the conversation.

 ```javascript
 {